Seattle Restaurants (and Bars) with Covered, Heated, and Tented Patios

 The longstanding hangout's walled-in garden is tented up, heated, and ready to roll with classic breakfasts and lunchtime salads.

 A large, open-sided and heated tent shelters the largest patio of this neighborly pizza restaurant’s four locations.
-Bring your own blanket, or buy one from the restaurant.

 The historic tavern definitely got with the times; cabana-esque structures shelter each table in the ample rear garden, where heaters dangle over each table and online ordering makes it even easier to summon nachos, burgers, or Moscow mules to your seat.